 Speech and Language Disorders This does not include students with additional language needs Expressive language disorder - problems using oral language or talking.
-The student's understanding of language is likely to exceed his/her ability to communicate with the spoken word.
-Receptive language disorder - problems understanding oral language or in listening.
-Global language disorder - difficulties with both receptive and expressive language.
+Students' understanding of language is likely to exceed their ability to communicate with the spoken word.
+Receptive language disorder - problems understanding oral language or in listening Global language disorder - difficulties with both receptive and expressive language.
 Global language disorders affect both the understanding and use of language.
 Communication and Interaction Autistic Spectrum Disorders (ASDs) are neurological disorders that are characterised by difficulties with social communication, social interaction, social imagination and flexible thinking.
 Asperger's Syndrome is thought to fall within the spectrum of autism, but with enough distinct features to warrant its own label.
-It is characterised by subtle impairments in specific areas of development.
+It is characterised by subtle impairments in three areas of development.
 There is no clinically significant delay in cognitive development or in language acquisition.
 However, students with Asperger's syndrome often have communication difficulties.
-Learning Specific Learning Difficulty (SpLD) - specific difficulties with any of the following: Reading, writing, spelling Using numbers General Learning Difficulty 1 - below average general intellectual functioning often reflected in a slow rate of maturation, reduced learning capacity and inadequate social adjustment.
-General Learning Difficulty 2 - significant learning difficulties which have a major effect on participation in the mainstream school curriculum, without support.
-Profound and Multiple Learning Difficulty (PMLD) - complex learning needs resulting in severely impaired functioning in respect of a basic awareness of themselves, the people and the world around them.
+General Learning Difficulties Learning difficulties 1 Below average general intellectual functioning often reflected in a slow rate of maturation, reduced learning capacity and inadequate social adjustment.
+Learning difficulties 2 Significant learning difficulties which have a major effect on participation in the mainstream curriculum, without support.
+Profound and Multiple Learning Difficulty (PMLD) Complex learning needs resulting in severely impaired functioning in respect of a basic awareness of themselves, the people and the world around them.
 They may include physical disabilities or a sensory impairment.
-A high level of adult support is likely to be required.
-Gifted Students Gifted students are those with academic ability or potential which places them significantly above the average for their year group in one or more areas of academic achievement.
-These students would demonstrate performance which is distinct from their peers.
-Talented Students Talented students are those who demonstrate outstanding ability in creative achievement, such as art, music, dance or sport, and whose performance in these aspects is significantly above average.
-Down Syndrome Students who have a congenital disorder resulting in three copies of chromosome 21.
-This affects speech, understanding, vision and the development of manual dexterity.
-Although there are commonalities in their physical appearance and mental abilities, symptoms in those with Down Syndrome are on a continuum of mild to severe.
-Down Syndrome generally results in a slower mental and physical development than normal.
+A high level of support is likely to be required.
+Assessed Syndrome A syndrome usually refers to a medical condition where the underlying genetic cause has been identified, and the collection of symptoms is genetically related.
+Examples of syndromes include: Downs syndrome, Stickler syndrome and Williams syndrome.
+Specific Learning Difficulties Dyslexia -Reading Dyslexia is a specific difficulty with learning to read fluently and with accurate comprehension despite normal or above average intelligence.
+This includes difficulty with phonological awareness, phonological decoding, processing speed, orthographic coding, auditory short-term memory and language skills/verbal comprehension.
+Dysgraphia - writing/spelling Dysgraphia is a specific learning difficulty that affects written expression.
+Dysgraphia can appear as difficulties with spelling, poor handwriting and trouble putting thoughts on paper.
+Dysgraphia can be a language-based and/or non-language-based disorder.
+Dyscalculia - Using number Dyscalculia is a specific learning difficulty that affects the ability to acquire arithmetical skills.
+Learners with dyscalculia may have difficulty understanding simple number concepts, lack an intuitive grasp of numbers and have problems learning number facts and procedures.